siyul-park/uniflow/docs/debugging.md

 (debug) frames <process>    # View frame information of a specific process
 ```

-This command can also be executed using `frms`.
+This command can also be shortened to `frms`.

 ### Frame